internetmonstr/Tip-Calculator/README.md

 # Example Input

 ```
-Welcome to the tip calculator!
+Welcome to the tip calculator.
-What was the total bill? $124.56
+What was the total bill? ₹150
+How many people split the bill?
+5
-How much tip would you like to give?
-10, 12, or 15?
+What percentage tip would you like to give?
+10, 12 or 15?
 12
-How many people to split the bill?
-7

 ```

 # Example Output

 ```
-Each person should pay: $19.93
+Each person should pay: ₹33.60
 ```